Al-Hayat: Bureaus

 Although Al Hayat was headquartered in London—the principal location for its editorial, administrative, distribution, and subscriptions offices—the paper also maintained offices in Paris, Washington, DC, New York City, Moscow, Riyadh, Jeddah, Dammam, Beirut, Cairo, Baghdad, and Damascus.

 The three offices in Saudi Arabia reflected the paper's focus on the country as well as the regional division into central (Riyadh), west (Jeddah), and eastern (Dammam) editions.

 In June 2018, the Beirut bureau closed due to financial difficulties and the Al-Hayat stopped printing its Lebanese edition.

 Contents

 The international 24-page edition generally contained eight pages of political news (with marked differences from the front page focus of the Saudi edition).
-Other important sections included the features page, the opinion page, an extensive business section (4 pages), a culture and arts page, and a sports section (2 pages), in addition to other rotating sections on youth, as well as a miscellaneous section.
+The publication also included standard sections such as the features page, the opinion page, an extensive business section (4 pages), a culture and arts page, and a sports section (2 pages), in addition to other rotating sections on youth, as well as a miscellaneous section.
 On Sundays, the paper published a special supplement called Trends (تيارات literally, "Currents"), which published two additional pages of criticism and analysis from a variety of viewpoints.